althea-net/guac_rs/docs/new-spec.md

 - `HTTP 400 BAD REQUEST`

 Party B considers the request invalid (i.e. malicious balances, address0 is on blacklist, address1 is not owned by party B, etc.).
-Although possible response, this request is meant to succeed with `HTTP 201 CRAETED` response in most of the cases.
+Although possible response, this request is meant to succeed with `HTTP 201 CREATED` response in most of the cases.

 ### Confirming a channel